holmisen/agg/README.md

 Agg is a tool which reads character separated input data and aggregates it according to a script.
-The script is written in a DSL which is tailored to make it easy to work on nested datasets.
+The script is written in a DSL which is tailored to make it easy to work on nested data sets.

 The DSL provides constructs (commands) similar to SQL, but with some added benefits: